-Ovarian cancer stem cell study puts targeted therapies within reachJanuary 7th, 2013 in Cancer /
+Ovarian cancer stem cell study puts targeted therapies within reachJanuary 7, 2013 in Medicine & Health / Cancer

 Researchers at Yale School of Medicine have identified a key link between stem cell factors that fuel ovarian cancer's growth and patient prognosis.
 The study, which paves the way for developing novel targeted ovarian cancer therapies, is published online in the current issue of Cell Cycle.